-Admission for Texas residents is conditional upon a clear Identogo criminal history review.
+Admission is conditional upon a clear Identogo criminal history review.
 Any findings other than clear will require a Texas Medical Board (TMB) criminal history review.
 Applicants will be required to submit fingerprints to Identogo.
 The applicant will pay the cost of the fingerprint scanning services (approximately \$45) and the TMB criminal history review (approximately \$100) and must provide to the Admissions Department staff a copy of the TMB criminal history review results prior to the first day of the semester to ensure acceptance into the program.
-If the results letter indicates any status other than eligible, the results will be reviewed by the program director to determine acceptance into the program.
+Any findings will require an additional pre-application ethics clearance completed by the American Registry of Radiologic Technologists (ARRT).
+The applicant will pay the cost of the criminal background check (approximately \$45) and the ARRT pre-application ethics review (approximately \$100) and must provide to the Admissions Department staff a copy of the pre-application ethics review results prior to the first day of the semester to ensure acceptance into the program.
+If the results letter indicates any status other than cleared, the results will be reviewed by the program director to determine acceptance into the program.